 The number of residents with a particular level of education, expressed as a percentage of all residents 25 and older.

 An educated population makes a more attractive workforce and is better prepared to instruct the next generation of residents.
 High educational attainment represents a region's investment in human capital and preparation for long-term growth.

-In 2015-19, 40% of adults in Essex County had at least a bachelor's degree, up from 31% in 2000.
-That was higher than the national rate of 32% and slightly below Massachusetts' rate of 44%.
-Only 11% of Essex County adults lacked a high school diploma, while 25% were high school graduates and 24% had attended some college.
+In 2017-21, 41% of adults in Essex County had at least a bachelor's degree, up from 31% in 2000.
+That was higher than the national rate of 34% and slightly below Massachusetts' rate of 45%.
+Only 10% of Essex County adults lacked a high school diploma, while 24% were high school graduates and 24% had attended some college.
 These proportions were very similar to the state.
-The nation had a slightly higher percentage of people with a bachelor's degree or higher compared to the nation (34%).
+Essex had a higher percentage of people with a bachelor's degree or higher compared to the nation (34%).

-Within the County, the cities of Lawrence and Lynn had much lower levels of education, with 11% and 19%, respectively, of adults having earned at least a bachelor's.
-About a third in Lawrence lacked a high school diploma, compared to 24% in Lynn.
-Communities with the highest shares of residents with at least a bachelor's degree included Andover (74%) and Marblehead (71%).
+Within the County, the cities of Lawrence and Lynn had much lower levels of education, with 14% and 21%, respectively, of adults having earned at least a bachelor's.
+Nearly a third in Lawrence lacked a high school diploma, compared to 23% in Lynn.
+Communities with the highest shares of residents with at least a bachelor's degree included Manchester (78%) and Marblehead (77%).

 Essex County's 2017-21 rate of adults with bachelor's or higher degrees was lower than the comparison counties: 58% in Middlesex, MA, 51% in Westchester, NY, and 46% in Lake, IL.